Anthony Joshua v Joseph Parker: Fight schedule & undercard

 Main event

-Anthony Joshua v Joseph Parker (WBA 'super' and IBF & WBO heavyweight)
+Anthony Joshua v Joseph Parker (WBA 'super' and IBF & WBO world heavyweight titles)

 Undercard

-Ryan Burnett v Yonfrez Parejo (WBA bantamweight)
+Ryan Burnett v Yonfrez Parejo (WBA world bantamweight)

-Alexander Povetkin v David Price (WBA and WBO heavyweight inter-continental and international)
+Alexander Povetkin v David Price (heavyweight)

-Joe Cordina v Andy Townsend (vacant WBA lightweight)
+Joe Cordina v Andy Townend (lightweight - 10x3 mins)

-Morgan Jones v Mose Auimatagi Jnr (super middleweight)
+Morgan Jones v Mose Auimatagi Jnr (super middleweight - 6x3 mins)